timoast/sinto/docs/basic_usage.rst

 Generating the fragment file involves the following steps in order:

-1. Remove soft-clipped bases from the alignment position.
-2. Extract cell barcode sequence associated with the fragment.
+1. Extract cell barcode sequence associated with the fragment.
-3. Adjust alignment positions for the 9 bp Tn5 shift by applying +4/-5 to the start and end position of the paired reads.
+2. Adjust alignment positions for the 9 bp Tn5 shift by applying +4/-5 to the start and end position of the paired reads.
-4. Remove fragments where either read has a MAPQ score less than the specified cutoff.
+3. Remove fragments where either read has a MAPQ score less than the specified cutoff.
-5. Remove fragments where the fragment size is greater than the specified maximum.
+4. Remove fragments where the fragment size is greater than the specified maximum.
-6. Collapse PCR duplicates:
+5. Collapse PCR duplicates:

     1. Count the frequency of each fragment for each cell barcode.
-    2. Within a cell barocode, collapse fragments that share a start or end coordinate on the same chromosome.
+    2. Within a cell barcode, collapse fragments that share a start or end coordinate on the same chromosome.
     3. Across all cell barcodes, collapse fragments that share the exact start and end coordinates on the same chromosome.
     4. Assign the fragment to the most abundant cell barcode.
     5. Record the read count for the collapsed fragment.

-7. Write fragments to file.
+6. Write fragments to file.
 Note that fragments are not sorted or compressed.

+Note that setting the ``--collapse_within`` parameter will change how step 5 is handled.

 Additional arguments for the fragments function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~